tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 ```
 type TrustOptions struct {
 // Required: only trust commits up to this old.
-// Should be equal to the unbonding period.
+// Should be equal to the unbonding period minus some delta for evidence reporting.
 TrustPeriod time.Duration `json:"trust-period"`

 // Option 1: TrustHeight and TrustHash can both be provided